$80 Off Any Repair

 • Test Ignition System

-• Inspect Electric Components for Proper Voltage and Amps
+• Inspect Electric Connections for Proper Voltage and Amps

-It takes anywhere around 2 to 4 hours for a proper furnace inspection to be done and is definitely worth the investment.
+It takes anywhere around 2 to 4 hours for a proper annual furnace inspection to be done, and it is definitely worth the investment.

-Despite following all of our advice, we understand there may be times when you get stuck.
-So instead of pushing to do everything yourself, just give us a call or submit your query here.
+Despite following our advice, we understand there may be times when you get stuck.
+So instead of pushing to do everything yourself, give us a call or submit your query here.

 It’s always great to have a professional by your side.
-We have NATE-certified technicians who won’t perform unnecessary procedures on your furnace.
-Our annual Denver furnace inspection and maintenance involves thorough inspection and will keep your furnace’s warranty intact.
+We have NATE-certified technicians who won’t perform unnecessary procedures on your heating system.
+Our annual Denver furnace inspection and maintenance involves thorough and comprehensive inspection and will keep your warranty intact.

 Have a peaceful night’s sleep knowing your furnace will be in good working order when you need it the most.
-Let JDs Plumbing Heating & AC take care of all your furnace maintenance and inspection needs.
+Let JDs Plumbing Heating & AC handle all your routine furnace maintenance and annual inspection needs.

 A Free Guide: HVAC Replacement Process in Denver [A Definite Guide]